Stop Memorizing Solutions: The 80/20 of Patterns

 How to train identification so you can derive solutions from structure

-The engineer who solved 400 LeetCode problems couldn't solve a binary search variant they'd never seen.
-Another engineer, with only 120 solved, derived it in 14 minutes.
+400 LeetCode problems solved, and a binary search variant you've never seen still shuts you down.
+Someone else, with only 120 solved, derives it in 14 minutes.
 The difference wasn't intelligence or effort.
 It was algorithmic pattern recognition.

 TL;DR